Adjusting Your Straps

 Find the Direction Arrows

-Place the bracelet in the link removal tool with the arrow pointing away from the pusher.
+Place the bracelet in the removal tool with the arrow pointing away from the pusher.

-Insert the pin in the opposite direction of the arrow — the flat end goes in first and the split side enters last.
+Insert the pin against the arrow direction.
+The flat end enters first, the split end last.

 Try the watch on again.